 The boiler broke 8 months ago but there’s no money available for repairs

 Around 60 soldiers have been left in extremely cold conditions at Baker Barracks, in Thorney Island near Chichester, West Sussex.
-According to one whistleblower, the bosses have no funds to fix the boiler.
+According to one whistleblower, the bosses have no funds to fix the boiler and save them from the cold temperatures.

 Many of the British heroes from the 16 Regiment Royal Artillery have been forced to use electric heaters to try and keep because of the boiler problems.